16 November 2020

 A new campaign to support older people with frailty admitted to hospital in an emergency has launched today.
 Many people worry about the possibility of an emergency hospital admission, and the coronavirus pandemic will be heightening these concerns.
 The ‘Information About Me’ campaign helps older patients – or their relatives or carers – give the right information about their usual day-to-day life to staff to help patients leave hospital at the right time.

-The campaign is based on research led by the National Institute for Health Research (NIHR) Applied Research Collaboration West (ARC West), in collaboration with lead clinicians from North Bristol and University Hospitals Birmingham NHS Trusts, which aims to understand what causes delays in discharging frail and elderly patients from hospital.
+The campaign is based on research led by the National Institute for Health and Care Research (NIHR) Applied Research Collaboration West (ARC West), in collaboration with lead clinicians from North Bristol and University Hospitals Birmingham NHS Trusts, which aims to understand what causes delays in discharging frail and elderly patients from hospital.

 These delays cost the NHS around £820 million a year and can be upsetting for patients and their families.
 For many older patients, the longer that they stay in hospital, the greater the risk that their strength and independence will diminish.